-graylog search streams Dashboards Sources Sy stem / Authentication In 0 / Out 0 msg/s Help 👻 Admi inistrator 👻 Authentication Manag ement Configure Graylog's authentication providers and m ylog cluster.
-Read more authentication in the docume ntation.
-Users Create new u Roles Use this page to create new ( Graylog users.
-The users and their permissions created here are not limited to the web interface but valid and required for the REST APIs of your Graylog server nodes, too.
-Configure Provider Order Username Provider Settings Select a unique user name used to log in with.
-1. Sessions Full Name 2.
+graylog search streams a Dasribbards Sources Sy en / Autenication + in 07 Out 0 msg/s Help Administrator Authentication Man agement Configure Graylog's authentication providers a and manage the active users of this Gra /og cluster.
+Read more authentication in the doc cumentation.
+Users Create new i Jser Roles raylog users.
+The users and their permissions created here are not limited to the web interface but valid and required for the REST APIs of your Graylog server nod les, too.
+Username Configure Provider Order e ser marine Select a unique user name used to log in with.
+Provider Settings 1.
+Sessions Full Name 2.
 API Tokens Give a descriptive name for this account, e.g. the full name.
 3. LDAP/Active Directory Email Address 4.
 Passwords Give the contact email address.
 5. Admin user Password Password Repeat password Passwords must be at least 6 characters long.
 We recommend using a strong password.
-Roles × Reader × v Assign the relevant roles to this user to grant them access to the relevant streams and dashboards.
+Roles × Reader × × Assign the relevant roles to this user to grant them access to the relevant streams and dashboards.
 The Reader role grants basic access to the system and will be enabled.
-The Admin role grants access to everything in Graydya, and an and a second of a second of a second s Sessions do not time out When checked sessions never time out due to inactivity.
-Timeout 1 Hours \$ Session automatically end after this amount of time, unless they are actively used.
+The Admin role grants access to everything in Graylog.
+Sessions do not time out When checked sessions never time out due to inactivity.
+Timeout 1 Hours 🗘 Session automatically end after this amount of time, unless they are actively used.
 Time Zone Pick a time zone 👻 Choose the timezone to use to display times, or leave it as it is to use the system's default.
 Create User Cancel